Wyoming Plan to Increase Grizzly Hunt Quotas in Dispute - Flathead Beacon

 Center for Biological Diversity attorney Andrea Santarsiere said Wyoming officials told the audience multiple times in an April 12 public meeting in Pinedale that Montana agreed to reduce its allocation so Wyoming could set its quota using whole numbers.

-That organization and the Sierra Club argue that states shouldn’t be able to borrow from one another to increase their quotas, and that Wyoming should only be allowed one female bear in the proposed hunt.
+The Center for Biological Diversity, the Sierra Club and the Humane Society of the United States argue that states shouldn’t be able to borrow from one another to increase their quotas, and that Wyoming should only be allowed one female bear in the proposed hunt.

-Wyoming Game and Fish spokesman Renny MacKay and large carnivore biologist Dan Bjornlie did not return calls for comment.
+Dan Thompson, large carnivore section supervisor with the Wyoming Game and Fish Department, said he may have misstated at a public meeting that Wyoming was taking Montana’s grizzly bear allocation.

 Montana Fish, Wildlife and Parks spokesman Greg Lemon said Tuesday there was no agreement with Wyoming to reduce the Montana allocation, and that the issue of rounding up those fractional numbers is unaddressed in the three-state Memorandum of Agreement.